Madras St countdown, a mural showed two workmen joking:

 03.04.12.
 Orange, plastic, road cones, steel mesh fence cordon.
 Post quake demolition site, Victoria St

-Council's tourist map board:
+Council's tourist map board stated:

 WELCOME TO CHRISTCHURCH